PSYCHIATRIC DRUGS:

 Australian psychiatrist, John Cade.
 According to a psychiatric

-textbook: "While conducting animal experiments, Cade had somewhat
+textbook: "While conducting animal experiments, Cade had

 incidentally noted that lithium made the animals lethargic, thus